Self Guided Walks

 Most of the walk is accessible for buggies and wheelchairs, although users of those may prefer to omit the Margaret Brown Gardens (no.4 on the map).

-There are 5 interpretation boards along the route, and you can download a PDF leaflet and/or MP3 audio tour guides from the Friends of Abingdon Civic Society website by clicking here.
+There are 5 interpretation boards along the route.
+As well as a pdf leaflet, you can download MP3 audio tour guides from the Friends of Abingdon website by clicking here.

 Abingdon Royal Walks

-Three new walks have been devised as part of the 2022 Jubilee celebrations.
+Three new walks were devised as part of the 2022 Jubilee celebrations.
 Download the leaflets using the links below and, if you want to know more about the places mentioned, check out the History pages on the Town Council website.

 Abingdon’s Royal History Walk highlights the town’s connection with royalty from medieval times to the present day.